lua-console.nvim - is a REPL / scratch pad / debug console for Neovim. Supports Lua natively and can be extended for other languages.

 to evaluate the code in the range or use <S-Enter>

-to evaluate the whole console.return
+to evaluate the whole buffer.return

 is needed in most cases.nil